FreeCAD/FPA/reports/2023_09_27_Prokoudine.md

 #### Annual budget

 No annual budget is ever mentioned.
-The cost of the FreeCAD round of grants was €30,000, €6,000 for each project.
+The cost of the FreeCAD round of grants was €30,000, that is, €6,000 per each project.

 #### Public communication about the program